DataSup-Engineer/SQL-Data-Warehouse/README.md

 4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

 **Data Architecture**
-In this project, we are following Medalliion Data Architecture.
+In this project, we are following Medalliion Data Architecture, which consists of three phases:
 Bronze Layer:
 this layer is the first layer in the data architecture and loads the data which is in raw unprocesses data